ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 ## OAuth flows

 OAuth has multiple flows.
-The flow determines how tokens should be obtained from the Authorization Server by the Client.
+The flow determines how tokens will be obtained from the authorization server by the client.
 The original [OAuth specification](https://tools.ietf.org/html/rfc6749){:target="_blank" rel="noopener noreferrer"} defines four flows:
 * <b>Authorization Code</b>
 * Implicit
 * Resource Owner Password Credentials
 * <b>Client Credentials</b>

-The [current OAuth best practices](https://www.ietf.org/id/draft-ietf-oauth-security-topics-15.html){:target="_blank" rel="noopener noreferrer"} make it very clear: use the Client Credentials flow for machine to machine purposes.
+The [OAuth 2.0 Security Best Current Practice](https://www.ietf.org/id/draft-ietf-oauth-security-topics-15.html){:target="_blank" rel="noopener noreferrer"} document makes it very clear: use the client credentials flow for client-to-client purposes, where a client acts on its own behalf.
-In all other cases, the Authorization Code flow with PKCE is the way to go.
+In all other cases, the authorization code flow with PKCE is the way to go.

-[PKCE](https://tools.ietf.org/html/rfc7636){:target="_blank" rel="noopener noreferrer"} (pronounced 'pixy') is a small extention to OAuth which prevents interception attacks and enables the Authorization Code flow for public clients.
+[Proof-Key for Code Exchange or PKCE](https://tools.ietf.org/html/rfc7636){:target="_blank" rel="noopener noreferrer"} (pronounced 'pixy') is an extention to OAuth which prevents interception attacks and enables the authorization code flow for public clients.
-If you are interested in what public clients are and how PKCE works, you can learn more about it in this [blogpost](https://ordina-jworks.github.io/security/2019/08/22/Securing-Web-Applications-With-Keycloak.html){:target="_blank" rel="noopener noreferrer"}
+If you are interested in what public clients are and how PKCE works, you can learn more about it in this [blogpost](https://ordina-jworks.github.io/security/2019/08/22/Securing-Web-Applications-With-Keycloak.html){:target="_blank" rel="noopener noreferrer"}.

-As we will ask a user to enter his credentials (which is not machine to machine), the right flow for us is the Authorization Code flow with PKCE.
+In our case, a user is involved, so the right flow is the authorization code flow with PKCE.

-> PKCE will be made (mostly) mandatory in the [current OAuth 2.1 proposal](https://tools.ietf.org/html/draft-parecki-oauth-v2-1-03#section-9.8){:target="_blank" rel="noopener noreferrer"} by Aaron Parecki.
+> PKCE is (nearly always) mandatory in the [current OAuth 2.1 proposal](https://tools.ietf.org/html/draft-parecki-oauth-v2-1-03#section-9.8){:target="_blank" rel="noopener noreferrer"} by [Aaron Parecki](https://aaronparecki.com/){:target="_blank" rel="noopener noreferrer"}.

-## The Azure AD part
+# The Azure AD part

-We already discussed that our Angular app will be an OAuth Client.
+We already discussed that our Angular app will be an OAuth client.
-All Clients have to be registered at the Authorization Server, so this is what we have to configure in Azure AD.
+All clients have to be registered at the authorization server, so this is what we have to configure in Azure AD.

+> A client is often called app(lication) in Azure AD.

 We can do this via the [Azure Portal](https://portal.azure.com/){:target="_blank" rel="noopener noreferrer"}.
 Log in and then navigate to Azure AD.
 You should find the `App registrations` button on the left.